 The navigation bar in Salesforce Classic has been pretty mundane, you can choose the tabs that display, but that’s about it.
-Well prepare to have full power over what is displayed in your nav bar!
+Well, prepare to have full power over what is displayed in your navigation bar!
 There are three main things you can do with the navigation bar, you can rename, you can reorder and you can pin list views & records.

 See the pencil icon on the far right of your navigation bar?
 Well click this and you can reorder items, and rename any custom list views or records you have added to the navigation bar.
 Learn how to pin custom list views right here.
 This is one of my favourite tips ever!

-Another simple but fantastic productvity feature in Lightning is the addition of favorites.
+Another simple but fantastic productivity feature in Lightning is the addition of favourites.
 See the little star icon in the above image next to my profile picture?
-Well click this when you are on any page in Salesforce, and you will favorite it just like in a browser.
-This means that by clicking the dropdown arrow next to the star, you can access your favorite records whenever you like!
+Well click this when you are on any page in Salesforce, and you will favourite it just like in a browser.
+This means that by clicking the dropdown arrow next to the star, you can access your favourite records whenever you like!

 9. Global Actions

-Sitting alongside your favorites icon is another handy symbol that can help you create records fast.
+Sitting alongside your favourites icon is another handy symbol that can help you create records fast.
 The plus sign you can see gives you access to global actions, these let you create records fast with a shortcut directly to the correct page.
-You will see a standard list here with all your favorite standard objects, however you can always ask your Admin to add custom ones in here too.
+You will see a standard list here with all your favourite standard objects, however, you can always ask your Admin to add custom ones in here too.